prachigarg19/rfc/0003-news-api.md

 Our Benchmarks should mainly focus on how fast and hastle free would our api will perform as multiple request at same time can delay the response.

 ### Documentation & Content
-For Documentation, we will list all the website used in this web scrapper, as well how to use the api and python package.
+For Documentation, we will list all the website used in this web scraper, as well how to use the api and python package.